Home > Child Trust Fund > Investing in stocks and shares

 What is investing?

-If so, you could choose to either save or invest your money.
+If you're looking to put some money aside, you could choose to either save or invest it.
 Broadly speaking saving means putting your money into an account that grows by building interest, whereas investing typically means paying your money into an "investment fund" along with other investors' money.

-The investment fund containing your and other investors' money is used to buy various different types of investments: things like shares in companies, property and corporate and government bonds.
+The investment fund you choose will be used to buy various different types of investments: things like shares in companies, property and corporate and government bonds.
 Your money increases or decreases as the value of those assets changes.

 "Low-risk" or "cautious" funds invest more of your money in safer assets like government or corporate bonds, and less in more risky assets like company shares.
 On the flip side, a more risky fund might invest more of your money in company shares.